 (For a free download of this infographic, subscribe to this blog!)

 Tips for Calling after Applying for a Job (including: how to find the hiring manager)

 - Call the hiring manager, not human resources.
 HR has formal processes they follow strictly.
 Being influenced by your follow-up call isn’t in their playbook.

 - Send them your resume, along with a cover letter stating you’ll call on a certain day.
 Now you can honestly tell the receptionist or assistant that the manager is expecting your call.
-Read my post How to Get Your Resume in Front of the Hiring Manager.

-- If they don’t want to talk, you’ve still accomplished something: you’ve made your name and voice familiar to the manager, demonstrated that you’re more motivated and/or assertive than the other candidates, and quite possibly made the manager curious enough to give your resume some special attention.
+- If they don’t want to talk, you’ve still accomplished something: you’ve made your name familiar to the manager, demonstrated that you’re more motivated and/or assertive than the other candidates, and quite possibly made the manager curious enough to give your resume some special attention.